 Prior to the Affordable Care Act’s establishment of subsidized public insurance marketplaces, COBRA was one of the few ways an individual and their dependents could obtain relatively affordable healthcare coverage outside of the employment relationship (keyword here is relatively, referring to an ex-employee’s access to group insurance rates vs. individual insurance rates).
 Now that these other subsidized coverage options exist, we’re likely to see a bit of a drop-off in COBRA coverage enrollment, but that still doesn’t exempt an employer from complying with COBRA requirements and making continuation coverage available.

 The bottom line here is that if you’re an employer with more than 20 employees, there’s little you can do to charm your way out of COBRA compliance.
 Therefore, it’s best to have a conversation with your broker today to make sure you’re managing your COBRA obligations as effectively and efficiently as possible.
-Broker services vary greatly and while some administer COBRA in-house, others are well-prepared to connect your company with an affordable outsourced solution that is well worth the price.
+Broker services vary greatly and while some administer COBRA in-house, others are prepared to connect your company with an affordable outsourced solution that is well worth the price.